10 Items Your Hamster Needs for a Long and Happy Life

 2. Appropriate Bedding

 A hamster won't be happy just in a plastic cage; you have to give it bedding as well.
-Wooden shavings are a good start, as is shredded plain paper and kitchen towels (good for absorbing urine).
+Wooden shavings are a good start, but can be bad for your hamster's health.
+Ideally, you'll want to use shredded paper (free of any ink), tissue, and kitchen towels (good for absorbing urine).

-Wooden shavings are excellent for burrowing and therefore my preferred type of bedding.
-Aspen shavings are the safest.
+Aspen shavings are the safest type of wooden shaving bedding, but paper or tissue is the healthiest choice.
 Be sure to use a generous amount of bedding as a sort of 'carpet' in the bottom floor of your hamster's cage so they can get to burrowing and building nests right away.

 3. A Variety of Food